Skip Navigation

 Post

 Korea Post is the national postal service and has fast, reliable and well-priced services.
-Standard letters and postcards start at 400 Won for domestically send ones.
+Postage for a postcard anywhere in the world is ₩370, while letters and packages start from ₩480.
 On their website you can find more about pricing details, as there are many different rates, depending on the zone (which country) you want to send it to, how much it weighs, wether it is air or ground service etc. Generally, post office hours are from Monday to Friday 9:00am to 6:00pm, though the larger central post offices tend to be open until 8:00pm and sometimes also on Saturday or even Sunday, usually only mornings.
+If you want to send package internationally, you might also check international companies like TNT, FedEx, UPS or DHL, as they have fast, reliable and competitively priced services as well.

 Top